Friday's Scottish Gossip

 "Exceptional" Rangers winger Ryan Kent played like Franck Ribery and will have attracted interest from Bundesliga and Premier League clubs with his performance against Borussia Dortmund, reckons former Bayern Munich and England midfielder Owen Hargreaves.
 (Sun)

-Aberdeen striker Christian Ramirez deleted a tweet saying "3-1 what a game so far" during Rangers' win at Borussia Dortmund following an angry reaction from Pittodrie fans.
+Aberdeen striker Christian Ramirez deleted a tweet saying "3-1 what a game so far" during Rangers' Europa League win at Borussia Dortmund following an angry reaction from Pittodrie fans.
 (Glasgow Times)

 Captain James Tavernier says Rangers are "a little bit disappointed" not to have beaten Borussia Dortmund by a bigger margin after the Germans scored late on in a 4-2 home defeat.
 (Glasgow Times)